single-spa/single-spa.js.org/website/versioned_docs/version-5.x/layout-overview.md

 </html>
 ```

-Then inside of your root-config's javascript code, add the following:
+Then inside of your root-config's JavaScript code, add the following:

 ```js
 import { registerApplication, start } from 'single-spa';